Editor's Note: We recently updated this post with new insights.

 Create a DEI Strategy That Leaves an Impact

 Making a fundamental change for the better in your workplace culture is the overarching goal of DEI.
 Through all of these tips, it's critical to maintain a focus on the end goal of improving your workplace environment.

 Implementing policies, procedures, and best practices in the workplace that celebrate diversity, provide equitable benefits, and foster inclusion equip organizations for future success.
-Not only does it empower previously underrepresented employees and prospects to thrive and grow in their careers, but it also benefits your business by improving morale and engagement, boosting retention, and enhancing productivity across the board.
+Not only does it empower previously underrepresented employees to thrive and grow in their careers, but it also benefits your organization by improving morale and engagement, boosting retention, and enhancing productivity across the board.

 Is your team or organization struggling to start the tough conversations around DEI?
 Do you feel like you aren’t doing enough to ensure that your employees feel seen, safe, and respected at work?
-Reach out to our Well-Being Strategy Consultants to get the ball rolling and discover how you can enact lasting change.
+Reach out to our team to discover how you can enact lasting change.